Skip to content

 Best cruise line for Galapagos year-round?

-Galapagos year-round operators include Silversea Expeditions (Silver Origin, 100 passengers, ultra-luxury all-inclusive), Lindblad-National Geographic (Endeavour II 96 passengers, Islander II 48 passengers, naturalist-driven), Aurora Expeditions, Celebrity Xpedition Class (Celebrity Flora, Celebrity Xpedition), and Ecoventura (yacht-style 20 passengers).
+Galapagos year-round operators include Silversea Expeditions (Silver Origin, 100 passengers, ultra-luxury all-inclusive), Lindblad-National Geographic (Endeavour II 96 passengers, Islander II 48 passengers, naturalist-driven), Celebrity Cruises (Celebrity Flora, 100-passenger all-suite catamaran), and Ecoventura (yacht-style 20 passengers).
+Celebrity sold its older Xpedition and Xploration vessels to Lindblad in 2024, leaving Celebrity Flora as its sole year-round Galapagos ship.
 For first-time Galapagos visitors, Lindblad-National Geographic provides the most comprehensive naturalist program with multiple daily expedition outings.
 For ultra-luxury, Silversea Silver Origin.
 For yacht-style intimate, Ecoventura.
 Each Galapagos sailing requires a Galapagos National Park naturalist guide on every landing.

 What's the best US-based small-ship adventure cruise?

 UnCruise Adventures is the structural pick for US small-ship adventure cruising.
-UnCruise operates 9 ships ranging 22-86 passengers across Alaska (Inside Passage, Glacier Bay), Pacific Northwest (Columbia River, Puget Sound), Hawaii (inter-island), Costa Rica/Panama, and Sea of Cortez (Baja Mexico).
+UnCruise operates 9 ships ranging 22-86 passengers across Alaska (Inside Passage, Glacier Bay), Hawaii (inter-island), Mexico/Sea of Cortez (Baja), Costa Rica/Panama, and the Galapagos (via La Pinta).
 Itineraries are active with kayaking, skiff exploration, hiking, snorkeling, and onshore village visits.
 American Cruise Lines is the alternative for US river cruising (Mississippi, Columbia, Snake) with 100-180 passenger ships.
 For Alaska specifically, Alaskan Dream Cruises offers similar small-ship intimate options.

 How is expedition cruising different from regular cruising?